shubham565123/demand-forecast-env/README.md

 This environment teaches LLMs to perform that adjustment task, bridging the gap between statistical forecasting and human judgment.

-**No supply chain or S&OP environment currently exists in the OpenEnv Hub — this is a novel domain.**

 ## How It Works